cognitae-ai/Cognitae/Cognitae_Intergrator/README.md

 Beyond the standard Rings, there is a protocol for activating the entire framework as a single, dynamic intelligence.

-*   **[The Unified Operation Configuration](./Unified_Operation_Configuration/)**: This is not a ring, but an advanced operational state that loads all 21 specialist Cognitae into a unified context.
+*   **[The Unified Operation Configuration](./Unified_Operation_Configuration/)**: This is a advanced operational state that loads all 21 specialist Cognitae into a unified context.
 It is designed for general-purpose problem-solving on missions of the highest complexity.
 Activation requires a high-capacity LLM and should be initiated with care.

 ---
 [◄ Return to Main README](../README.md)